Optimizing YOLOv8 for Grocery Shelf Detection

 cv2.imwrite(str(output_dir / out_name), jittered)

-YOLOv8’s anchor-free architecture simplifies deployment but requires deliberate loss weighting adjustments.
-In the early training phase, increase the box loss weight relative to cls and dfl to prioritize precise spatial localization before allowing classification to converge.
-Augmentation parameters must be tightly controlled: disable mosaic after epoch 60 to prevent synthetic blending from distorting precise shelf boundaries and barcode regions, and cap mixup probability at 0.1 to avoid introducing unrealistic color gradients that degrade SKU discrimination.
+YOLOv8 is anchor-free, which simplifies deployment but makes loss weighting the lever that matters.
+Early in training, raise the box loss weight relative to cls and dfl so the network nails spatial localization before classification converges — on dense shelves, a box that is 5px off merges two facings.
+Control augmentation tightly: disable mosaic after epoch 60 so synthetic blending stops distorting shelf boundaries and barcode regions, and cap mixup at 0.1 to avoid unrealistic color gradients that degrade SKU discrimination.
+Drive the learning rate with cosine annealing and a 5-epoch linear warmup to stabilize gradients across high-density batches.

 # custom_shelf_training.yaml